sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 ```

 !!! note "On writing reproducible `Dockerfiles`"
-    At the `FROM` statement in the the above `Dockerfile` you see that we have added a specific tag to the image (i.e. `jammy-20230308`).
+    At the `FROM` statement in the above `Dockerfile` you see that we have added a specific tag to the image (i.e. `jammy-20230308`).
 We could also have written:

     ```dockerfile
     FROM ubuntu